New Mexico Wildflowers: Buckwheat Family

 Nodding Buckwheat (Eriogonum cernuum)

-This plant looks like nothing but stems, and not many of those, unless you find the basal rosette of rounded leaves.
+This plant looks like nothing but stems, unless you find the basal rosette of rounded leaves.
 The small clusters of white flowers occur on short stems, which can be hanging (hence the "nodding" part of the name) or erect.

 James' Buckwheat (Eriogonum jamesii)